jmapb/nyc_osm_blockmaker/README.md

 `nyc_osm_blockmaker.py block [nyc_geoservice_api_key]`

 * `block` should be a 6-digit code that specifies a city block -- 1 digit for the borough (1=Manhattan, 2=Bronx, 3=Brooklyn, 4=Queens, 5=Staten Island) and 5 for the block number within that borough.
 Additional digits can be appended to request a partial block, up to a full 9-digit BBL (borough-block-lot) code.\
-\
 All building footprints that match the requested block will be converted to OpenStreetMap features and saved in a single `.osm` file.
 Building ways and multipolygons will be tagged with `building=yes`, `height`, and `nycdoitt:bin`, as in the original NYC building import.
 (See https://github.com/osmlab/nycbuildings.)

 * `nyc_geoservice_api_key` is optional.
 If specified, will be used to add addresses from NYC's Geoservice API to the footprint features.
 (See https://geoservice.planning.nyc.gov/Register to request a Geoservice API key.)
 Buildings with only a single address will be tagged with `addr:housenumber`, `addr:street`, and `addr:postcode`.
 Buildings with multiple possible addresses will remain untagged -- address data for these is best determined by survey.\
-\
 If no API key is specified on the command line, the environment variable GEOSERVICE_API_KEY will be used, if found.
-Passing a single char as the API key on the command line (eg `nyc_osm_blockmaker.py 101020 -`) will prevent checking for the environment variable.
+Passing a single char as the API key on the command line (eg `nyc_osm_blockmaker.py 101020 -`) will prevent checking for this environment variable.

 ### Examples: